fliverdev/driver/ENCRYPTION.md

 In order to resolve this, you must replace the encrypted files with files containing your own API credentials.
 These API credentials can be obtained by [creating a new Firebase project](https://console.firebase.google.com/) and following the instructions from there.

 ### Android Manifest

-Replace the encrypted `AndroidManifest.xml` with the following contents:
+Replace the encrypted `AndroidManifest.xml` with the following contents, and replace "YOUR_API_KEY" with your own:

 ```
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"